swarmion/template/README.md

 # Serverless Monorepo Microservices Template

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This template aims to define a opinionated clean Serverless monorepo microservices architecture.
+This template aims to define an opinionated clean Serverless monorepo microservices architecture.

 ## Install